Prompting System

 )

 Users can navigate through the options and select one.
-The choices
+The choices parameter defines the available options in the selection list.

 Multiple Selection

-type arguments, Hexagon displays a checkbox prompt:
+For List type arguments, Hexagon displays a checkbox prompt:

 from typing import List